-Although the monitoring justification may seem related to the voting rights’ justification, its perspective on the importance of a fiduciary out is completely different.
-The voting rights justification emphasizes the shareholders’ right to influence and control crucial decisions, especially those involving the sale of their investment.
+Although the monitoring justification may seem related to the justification based on voting rights, the perspective it presents on the importance of a fiduciary out clause is completely different.
+The voting rights justification emphasizes shareholders’ right to influence and control crucial decisions, especially those involving the sale of their investment.
 In this sense, a shareholder’s right to vote is akin to a property right: being able to exert some control over the asset in which you have a stake.
 This right seems to have intrinsic value: the ability of shareholders to have some degree of control over their stakes in the company.
-The value of shareholder voting according to the monitoring justification is not intrinsic: it is one of the means through which oversight of managers and directors is provided.
+By contrast, the value of shareholder voting according to the monitoring justification is not intrinsic; rather, it is one of the means through which oversight of managers and directors is provided.
 According to the monitoring justification, it even is not required to have shareholders vote in order to monitor managers and directors.
-As mentioned above, the most effective mechanism for oversight of managerial and board actions is the market mechanism.
-In some instances, shareholder vote is only a mechanism to enable an effective market mechanism: the fact that there is an additional decision-making layer motivates market players to make offers even when they feel that the board is tilted against them.
+As mentioned above, the most effective mechanism for the oversight of managerial and board actions is the market mechanism.
+In some instances, shareholder voting is only a mechanism to enable an effective market mechanism: the fact that there is an additional decision-making layer motivates market players to make offers even when they feel that the board is biased against them.

-The central feature of the monitoring justification—shareholders are interested in mechanisms that provide oversight of directors, even if there are quite a few cases in which that mechanism may generate a suboptimal deal for the company—has been utilized by one of us in a different context, also to explain what may seem as a legal anomaly.
+The central feature of the monitoring justification—that shareholders are interested in mechanisms that provide oversight of directors, even if there are quite a few cases in which that mechanism may generate a suboptimal deal for the company—has been utilized by one of us in a different context, also to explain what may seem to be a legal anomaly.
 We will turn to that example in order to demonstrate how the justification works.

 Monitoring justification: analogy to the case of legal risk

-The novel justification of a problematic legal practice in corporate law looking through the lens of monitoring, is not unique to the case of the Omnicare ruling.
-A similar explanation n has been provided by one of us to explain an even more problematic legal practice in corporate law: the legal distinction between business uncertainty and legal uncertainty.
-One of the central enigmas in corporate law is the differentiation between legal risk and business risk.
-Let us compare two similar decisions of management and the board—in both there is an assumption of risk in order to obtain greater expected returns, with a similar risk and gain pattern.
-The only difference between the two decisions is the source of risk: in the former the risk is a conventional business risk and in the latter the risk is a legal risk.
-In case the risk materializes, in the former case, shareholders cannot sue via a derivative suit the fiduciaries for the exposure to the risk due to the business judgement rule that protects fiduciaries so they would not be deterred from assuming risk that enlarges the expected gains.
-In contrast, if the latter risk materializes shareholders can sue via a derivative suit the fiduciaries for assuming the legal risk, even though the risk had a positive expectancy for the company.
+The presentation, through the lens of monitoring, of a novel justification for a problematic practice in corporate law is not unique to this article.
+A similar explanation has been provided by one of us to explain an even more problematic practice in corporate law: the legal distinction between business uncertainty and legal uncertainty.
+This differentiation is one of the central enigmas in corporate law.
+Let us compare two similar decisions of management and the board—in both, there is an assumption of risk in order to obtain greater expected returns, with a similar risk and return profile.
+The only difference between the two decisions is the source of risk: in the former, the risk is a conventional business risk and in the latter, the risk is a legal risk.
+In case the risk materializes, in the former case, shareholders cannot sue, via a derivative suit, the fiduciaries for the exposure to the risk due to the business judgement rule that protects fiduciaries so they would not be deterred from assuming risks that enlarge the expected gains.
+By contrast, if legal risk materializes, then shareholders can sue the fiduciaries via a derivative suit for assuming the legal risk, even though the risk had a positive expected outcome for the company.